History of Jared Leto in Timeline

 In June 2008, Jared Leto joined Habitat for Humanity to work with Thirty Seconds to Mars on a home being repaired and renovated through the Greater Los Angeles Area's "A Brush With Kindness" programme.

-2008: Leto supports California Proposition 2 and Obama
+2008: Support for California Proposition 2 and Barack Obama

-On April 28, 2009, Thirty Seconds to Mars announced the settlement of a $30 million breach of contract lawsuit filed by EMI, the parent label of Virgin, following a defense based on the De Havilland Law.
-The band then signed a new contract with EMI.
+On April 28, 2009, Thirty Seconds to Mars announced that their $30 million breach of contract lawsuit with EMI had been settled following a defense based on the De Havilland Law.
+They then signed a new contract with EMI.

 October 2009: Fundraising Against California Proposition 8

-In October 2009, Jared Leto raised money for the campaign against California Proposition 8, which aimed to overturn the California Supreme Court decision legalizing same-sex marriage.
+In October 2009, Jared Leto raised money for the campaign against California Proposition 8, created by opponents of same-sex marriage.

-November 9, 2009: Kings and Queens Short Film Premieres
+November 9, 2009: Premiere of Kings and Queens Short Film

-On November 9, 2009, the short film of "Kings and Queens", directed by Jared Leto, premiered at the Montalban Theater in Los Angeles.
-The short film featured a critical mass movement founded with forward-thinking and eco-conscious intentions, through Los Angeles at night, and was positively received.
+On November 9, 2009, the short film for "Kings and Queens", directed by Jared Leto, premiered at the Montalban Theater in Los Angeles and was positively received.

 2009: Role in Mr. Nobody